CitiesSkylinesMultiplayer/CSM/README.md

 # Project Tango
 ## Introduction
-Project Tango is a Multiplayer mod for Cities: Skylines losely based off of Gurkenplayer.
-This mod aims to primarly focus on a client-server expirence where everyone shares the same resources / buildings etc.
-In the future I would like the ability to have seperate cities / income and make use of steams lobby / muiltiplayer system.
+Project Tango (known as CitiesSkylinesMultiplayer in code) is a Multiplayer mod for Cities: Skylines loosely based off of GurkenPlayer.
+The mod aims to provide a simple client-server experience.
+All players will share and sync the same resources such as money, costs, demand etc. Hopefully in the future roads and terrain will also be synced.
+Further in the future, I would like to implement the ability to have separate cities / income and make use of steams lobby / multiplayer system.
+Buy as this is only proof of concept for now, nothing can be guaranteed.

-This respository is split into two projects. `Tango` and `Tango.GUITester`. `Tango` is the base project and contains all logic for the mod. `Tango.GUITester` on the other hand helps simplify testing of muiltiplayer elements.

-Please read the wiki for more information.
+It should be noted that I'm currently developing this mod in my free-free time.
+Once the mod is more mature, contributions would be much appreciated.
+In the mean time, I'll try add as many notes as possible below to help any development efforts.

+This page will be split into four main sections, `Current Status`, `Progress`, `Installation` and `Developer Resources`. `Current Status` displays what features are currently implemented, `Progress` will show the monthly road map, `Installation` tells you how to install and setup the mod and finally, `Developer Resources` contains all resources related to developing this mod.

-## Current Features
+## Current Status
 * Pretty slick looking muiltiplayer GUI.
 * Ability to host server (no logic or connection, but the server is active).
 Can be closed and re-opened more than once in game.
 * Implemented connect to server logic and GUI.

+## Progress

+## Installation

+## Developer Resources
+### Introduction
+This repository is split into two projects. `CitiesSkylinesMultiplayer` and `CitiesSkylinesMultiplayer.GUITester`. `CitiesSkylinesMultiplayer` is the base project and contains all logic for the mod. `CitiesSkylinesMultiplayer.GUITester` on the other hand helps simplify testing of multiplayer elements without having two games open.

+The wiki contains more information, but I'm aiming to transfer that information to this file.

+Ideally you should be running the latest version of Visual Studio 2017 on Windows 10.

+### Client-Server Model
+This mod uses the client-server model.
+A user will setup their game as a server and transmit information like currency, roads, needs etc. to all connected clients.
+Clients will connect to the server and retrieve currency, roads, needs etc. from the server, updating the client UI.

+This is all done by running a UDP server alongside Cities Skylines.
+This UDP server will interact with the extension methods in the ICities DLL.
+It is important that we extend and override the base methods for these extensions (as we override some values).

-## Logic Flow
+### Logic Flow
 Below is information that I have jotted down about the flow of this mod.

 **Server:**